react-cosmos/react-cosmos/docs/plugins/ui-plugins.md

 });
 ```

-Plugs can also receive slot props, which allows slots to parameterize their plugs:
+Plugs can receive slot props, which allows slots to parameterize their plugs:

 ```jsx
 plugin.plug('slotName', ({ slotProps }) => {